discovery

 Questions to define the job priority:

-• How do customers identify the importance of a task: time, effort, money, or expected benefit?
+• how do customers identify the importance of a task: time, effort, money, or expected benefit?

-• What are the consequences if your customer doesn’t do this job?
+• what are the consequences if your customer doesn’t do this job?

-• How frequently is the job performed?
+• how frequently is the job performed?

-• Are there any mandatory tasks that will prevent a customer from achieving his goal?
+• are there any mandatory tasks that will prevent a customer from achieving his goal?

 Customer pains